Answered By: Shannon Sanders Last Updated: Jan 29, 2020 Views: 4703

 A scientific textbook is normally written by an expert or a team of experts in a specific subject.
-These books are authored to a high academic standard and are a great way to find background information on a subject.
+These books are authored to a high academic standard and are a great way to find general information on a subject.

 Scientific journal articles can be found using various databases available through the library website.
 The databases are grouped by subject and can be accessed through the Subject Guide or Course Guide for the subject you are researching

-For more information on how to research science related topics and where to find accurate information contact the Science/Engineering Help Desk
+For more information on how to research science related topics and where to find accurate information contact the Science/Engineering Help Desk.

 Stop by the Science/Engineering Help Desk - Level 2